Tinamous/UltimakerLid/ReadMe.md

 ### Versions:

 * V1.0: Initial version - ignore this.
 * V1.1: First built version.
-Has option for hole through lid for camera - suggest not using this.
+Option for hole in the top to allow mounting of camera.
-* V1.2: Untested - Features a larger opening at the back to allow 2x draft excluder brush sets to be added and an opening at the front for the Raspberry Pi 7" Touch screen.
+* V1.2: Features a larger opening at the back to allow 2x draft excluder brush sets to be added and an opening at the front for the Raspberry Pi 7" Touch screen.
 * V1.2.1: Experimental & Untested - Builds on V1.2 but is 40mm higher which makes better use of the acrylic when in 600x400 sheets.

-Use either V1.1 or V1.2 if you want the Pi Display.
+V1.2 is the best option.
+However if you don't want the Pi Display mount on the front use the front panel from V1.1 (or remove in Inkscape).

-Mix and Match V1.1 & V1.2.
-The back form V1.2 can be used with the rest of V1.1 if you want the brush draft excluder but not the Pi Display.
+Draft excluder used is Wickes "Brush Draught Excluder" - White PVCu.
+Product Id:218004 (http://www.wickes.co.uk/Wickes-Door-Brush-Draught-Excluder-White-838mm/p/218004)

+V1.1 has a smaller opening for the Ultimaker boden tube and cables, if you don't want to use the draft excluder this version is better.
+Use the base of V1.1 as well as the opening is a different size.

 If you don't use the draft excluded version cover the sharp edges where the boden tube goes through to prevent damadge.
 Some 6-8mm pipe the of the same material used for the boden tube, split along the length makes for a great cover.